-- Evora is perfectly doable as a day trip from Lisbon, but I suggest you spend a night there.
-Hotels are much cheaper than in Lisbon, there are many good local restaurants, and very few tourists.
+- Evora is perfectly doable as a day trip from Lisbon, but if you are renting a car for your trip anyway, I suggest you spend a night there.
+Hotels are much cheaper than in Lisbon, there are many good local restaurants and there are very few tourists.

 - Book a hotel just inside the city walls.
 We stayed at the centrally located hotel M’AR de Ar Muralhas.
 I would have loved to stay 2 nights in Evora just for this hotel.

 - Leave your car outside the city walls (or at the hotel parking) and explore Evora on foot.

 After leaving Evora, we drove to one of the most picturesque little towns of Portugal, Obidos.
 It’s a very popular day tour from Lisbon and you can expect it to be busy.
 I recommend getting here as early as possible.
 After visiting Obidos, we also visited the famous Alcobaca Monastery.